 Ph.D Degree - The maximum time allowed by the SSE Graduate Program for completion of the Ph.D. degree is seven years.
 The Department, however, strongly encourages students to attempt to complete requirements in no more than five years.

-Master’s Degree - The maximum time allowed to obtain an M. S. degree is two years from entering the M.S. track.
+Master’s Degree - The maximum time allowed by the Department to obtain an M. S. degree is three years, or one year from entering the M.S. program whichever is greater.

 Graduate students are expected to maintain a cumulative B average (3.0 on the system outlined below) in formal course work.

 The B average is determined by this scale: